 I’m in the process of weeding my nonfiction.
 As I’m sure any librarian well tell you weeding is a chore, but it has to be done.
-In grad school we used Karen Lowe’s Resource Alignment text to go through a sample set of text to grade the books (keep, useful and discard) based off their Dewey number and then the year the book was published.
-The book has a nice big multi-page chart for this, and you can look up every book in the chart, find the Dewey number, and then look at the year to help you make your decision on the book.
+In grad school we used Karen Lowe’s Resource Alignment text (Resource Alignment: Curriculum Support in the School Library Media Center (c2020, 2016, by Karen R. Lowe, firstname.lastname@example.org)) to go through a sample set of text to grade the books (keep, useful and discard) based off their Dewey number and then the year the book was published.
+The book has a nice big multi-page chart for this, and you can look up every book by it’s Dewey number and then look at the year to help you make your decision if you will keep the book or discard it.
 I have over 6000 books in my nonfiction and many libraries probably have more.
 That is a lot of time to go through and manually check the books.
 To automate this you will need 3 things:

 - Lowe’s Resource Alignment data in an Excel form.

 - Your books exported from your catalog.
 You will need to make sure that the export has both the Dewey # and the Publication Year for the books.